What are the day-to-day operations of this route?

 What type of insurance do I need?

 Typically, a single owner operator of a route distributorship will need commercial insurance for their delivery vehicle and business liability insurance.
 Owners with multiple employees will need a multiple vehicle policy and worker’s compensation.
 Routes For Sale now offers discounts on insurance!
 Through our size and volume, we have partnered with some of the largest insurance brokers in the nation to offer the best rates.
 Request Your Free Insurance Quote Here.

 What type of vehicle do I need?

-The current owner services the route using a 2014 GMC 16′ Savanna Box Truck that is available as a separate purchase.
+The current owner services the route using a 2014 GMC 16′ Savanna Box Truck that is included in the purchase.
 Estimated value is $12,500.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $134,004 per year, minus your above-mentioned expenses of $6,822 gives you an estimated $127,182 in net income or cash flow.

 How does the selling price of the route get determined?